Policy on Alcohol, Tobacco, and Other Drugs

 - University employees may not store alcohol in offices or use alcoholic beverages on university property.

 - Alcoholic beverages are prohibited at university-sponsored athletic events on and off-campus.

 - Alcohol or other drug impaired driving on university property is strictly prohibited and may result in disciplinary action.

-- Drivers or passengers in university fleet vehicles or vehicles rented/utilized for university travel may not possess or consume alcoholic beverages.
+- Drivers or passengers in university fleet vehicles or vehicles rented/utilized for university travel may not possess or consume alcohol beverages.

 - On-campus advertisements that indicate alcohol as the primary focus of the event are not permitted.

-- Viterbo campus safety personnel may request that the La Crosse Police Department perform a voluntary breathalyzer test of: (a) individuals who are visibly intoxicated to help assess the need for medical treatment, and (b) individuals to demonstrate that they have not been drinking.
+- Viterbo Campus Safety personnel may request that the LCPD perform a voluntary breathalyzer test of: (a) individuals who are visibly intoxicated to help assess the need for medical treatment, and (b) individuals to demonstrate that they have not been drinking.
 Persons may request the breathalyzer test to demonstrate that they have not been drinking.
-When a breathalyzer is requested by campus safety, persons have the right to refuse it.
+When a breathalyzer is requested by Campus Safety, persons have the right to refuse it.
 Individuals may not refuse being transported to the hospital when incapacitated.
 At Viterbo, breathalyzers are used only by members of the La Crosse Police Department.

 - To serve alcoholic beverages at a university-sponsored event planned for Viterbo students or with Viterbo students in attendance, one must complete an application.
 Examples of such events are: athletic team banquets, club parties/dances, receptions associated with student art shows and/or student recitals, and events planned for adult learning, graduate, and/or non-traditional students, etc.

-- Upon completion, the application will be approved or denied by the Director of the Fine Arts Center or the Vice President for Student Development.
+- Upon completion, the application will be approved or denied by the Director of the Fine Arts Center or the Vice President for Student Affairs.

 - Alcohol is not the main focus of the event.